bradfield-csi-5/nyctomek/introduction-to-computer-systems/optimization-prework/solution.md

     11f0:       5d                      pop    %rbp                         ; 2
     11f1:       c3                      ret                                 ; n/a
 ```
 There are 31 instructions in this version of `pagecount`.
-I've commented the disassembly with the latency for each instruction based based on Abner Fog's instruction tables for my architecture, Skylake.
+I've commented the disassembly with the latency for each instruction based on Abner Fog's instruction tables for my architecture, Skylake.
 The function should take around 35 cycles.

 The `O0` version using `div` only has 10 instructions, but `div` has a latency of 35-88 cycles.
 I'll assume it averages out to the median, of 62 cycles, for a total of about 70 cycles per function run.
-So I would expect the version using `__buildin_ffsl` to take about 35/70 = 50% as much time.
+So I would expect the version using `__buildin_ffsl` to take about `35 / 70 = 50%` as much time.

 ### Go ahead and make the improvement, and measure the speed up.
 Did this match your expectations?

 ```
 pagecount(): 0.42s to run 100000000 tests (4.18ns per test)
 ```
-Comparing to the `O0` `div`-based version's performance (9.34ns ns per test), the `O0` `shl`-based version ran in 4.18 / 9.34 = 45% of the time.
+Comparing to the `O0` `div`-based version's performance (9.34ns ns per test), the `O0` `shl`-based version ran in `4.18 / 9.34 = 45%` of the time.
 That certainly lines up with expectations.

 ### Consider, what is stopping the compiler from making the same optimization that you did?